layer3switch/metrilyx-2.0/README.md

 	- Install the required OS packages based on your OS's package manager.

-	- [</path/to/downloaded/app>]$ make pydeps
+	- Install all required python modules as mentioned above.

 	- Copy etc/httpd/conf.d/metrilyx.conf to your webservers config directory.
+Usually /etc/httpd/conf.d/ for **RedHat** and /etc/apache2/conf.d/ for **Debian** based distributions.

-	- Set the permissions to /opt/metrilyx to the appropriate web user
+	- Set the permissions to /opt/metrilyx to the appropriate web server user.

 	- Edit the configuration (more below).